-If the respondent should fail to appear when specifically so ordered by the Hearing Panel, the respondent shall be deem to have admitted the factual allegations in the formal charges.
+If the Respondent should fail to appear when specifically so ordered by the Hearing Panel, such failure shall create a rebuttable presumption that Respondent has admitted the factual allegations in the formal charges.
 Absent good cause, the Hearing Panel shall not continue or delay proceedings because of the respondent's failure to appear.